percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) - When deleting a backup, you can now choose to delete the data from the backup storage as well.

+- [EVEREST-873](https://perconadev.atlassian.net/browse/EVEREST-873) - When attempting to delete a database, you can now see a checkbox that asks whether you want to retain the backup data on the backup storage.
+For PostgreSQL databases, the checkbox is disabled and accompanied by an information icon and tooltip explaining why the backup storage data is retained.

 ## Improvements

 - [EVEREST-937](https://perconadev.atlassian.net/browse/EVEREST-937) - We have made some improvements in our telemetry, including sending telemetry data about the DB cluster every time a user creates one and adding information about the Everest version reported for the instance ID.